supposedly/nutshell/README.md

 large project, this forces each variable definition to be duplicated up to nine times (depending on the neighborhood, of course) which gets messy and tedious to keep track of, making it an easy source of headaches and bugs and often both.

-Nutshell's key innovation (and the only thing, in fact, that it mandates be done differently than in Golly besides also eschewing the `var` keyword) is in noting that the *name* of a variable doesn't need to hold any particular meaning, only its value within a given transition.
+Nutshell's key innovation (and the only supra-syntactical thing, in fact, that it mandates be done differently than in Golly's `@TABLE`) is in noting that the *name* of a variable doesn't need to hold any particular meaning, only its value within a given transition.
 Thus, rather than binding to a variable's name, we can simply use... some other way of referring to nothing except the value it holds at a given point.